 Methamphetamine addiction

-Methamphetamine is a powerful derivative of amphetamine that was developed in the early 20th century.
+A powerful derivative of amphetamine that was developed in the early 20th century is what is known as methamphetaminne.
 Originally used in bronchial inhalers, it has become a widely abused stimulant that is smoked, inhaled, injected and swallowed.
 Its short-term effects include feelings of euphoria, extreme wakefulness, a rapid heart rate, increased blood pressure, and a decreased appetite.

 Also known as speed, meth, crystal meth, or ice, methamphetamine causes high levels of dopamine to be released in the brain’s pleasure and reward pathways.
 In turn, the brain learns to repeat the activity that led to the pleasurable outcome.
 An addiction inevitably develops as the user keeps taking the drug.